nicklafferty/craftycody/content/crafts/diy-rustic-wall-sconce.md

 An important note to keep in mind is the _actual_ dimensions of lumber.
 Carpentry is all math and those real numbers can really bite you in the bum.
 My 2x2 was actually about 1.5x1.5 so I did my measurement accordingly.

 I decided I wanted my sconce's frame to be 10x14 which meant the opening would be 7x14 since I would be putting the two smaller pieces on top and not losing any of the length.
+This means I needed to cut a 7-inch piece off of the 2x4 to fit in the middle of the sconce.
+With these measurements, you can get two sconces out of an 8ft board.

+I measured out two 10" pieces and two 14" pieces and used a speed square to make sure the cut lines were straight.
+Then I clamped the whole board down to my miter saw and made my cuts.
+I did the same for the 2x4.

+A